 But anomalous antimemes are another matter entirely.
 How do you contain something you can't record or remember?
 How do you fight a war against an enemy with effortless, perfect camouflage, when you can never even know that you're at war?

 Welcome to the Antimemetics Division.

 You can buy There Is No Antimemetics Division in the following formats:

 There Is No Antimemetics Division was originally created for the SCP Foundation wiki.
 Read it in its original format here:

 That hub page also has links to background material created by me, stories by other authors set in the same continuity, and much, much further reading.

 I've been writing for the SCP Foundation wiki on-and-off for the past several years.
 Check my author page for more Foundation work by me.

-Here is some bonus material which for various reasons never made it into the actual Antimemetics Division stories.
+Here is some bonus material which for various reasons never made it into the actual Antimemetics Division stories or onto the wiki.

 Marion Wheeler meets Jesse Faden from the game Control, and they join forces against a devastating combination of anomalies from both their realities.
 Wall-to-wall action.